 Methode now uses two Parker BL67 programmable testers that can be reconfigured via open-source software to store all testing programs for the parts to be tested.
 Each one can run tests on 32 actuators independently.
 These fieldbus systems are supported by the major PLC manufacturers.

 The process starts with design verification, where Methode investigates design concepts to confirm they are valid.
-Then in final design, once something is production-ready, that’s where the actuator device is used to validate that the design meets product requirements.
+Then in the final design, once something is production-ready, that’s where the actuator device is used to validate that the design meets product requirements.

 Even with component modularity and re-use, there are always certain aspects of the design that are unique or new and require testing.
 And the more often you can set up and complete a test sequence, the more likely you are to shorten the product development cycle—and that benefits Methode’s customers and makes Methode more competitive.

-Article contributed by Mike Parran, Pneumatic Territory Manager, Fluid Power Sales Team.
+Article contributed by Mike Parran, pneumatic territory manager, Fluid Power Sales Team.

 The BL67 communication gateway and operator panel was customized by the Pneumatic Division of Parker Hannifin Corporation.